KxSystems/docs/docs/wp/astronomy.md

 As previously mentioned, the positive impact of having the SDSS data available to the public has been massive.
 Since it was released, over 3,000 papers have been written on a range of different topics in the field, based on [data from the SDSS](http://onlinelibrary.wiley.com/doi/10.1111/j.1740-9713.2012.00587.x/pdf).

 The SDSS is just one example of several projects, but it shows the benefit of making the data accessible to all interested parties, both professional and amateur.
 This impact throughout the wider astronomical community has pushed leaders in the field to continue this development – to further promote sky surveys by building bigger, more powerful telescopes.
-However, this doesn’t come without its problems, with data storage and computational processing power being pushed to the limits.
-Kdb+ has the ability to scale to these extremes.
+However, this doesn’t come without its problems, with data storage and computational processing power being pushed to the limits. kdb+ has the ability to scale to these extremes.
 Sean Keevey’s white paper [“A natural query interface for distributed systems”](query-interface.md) discusses how data distributed over several processes and machines can be seamlessly accessed from a single starting point by the end user.

 We previously mentioned how astronomy data can often come with a time domain, which would be well suited to kdb+ and how the data would be stored on disk.
 The data set in this example does not have a time domain, as it just provides information on given objects recorded once, but this certainly does not mean that it is not suited to kdb+.